Call the Bailiffs Time to Pay Up Season 1

-The march of HMCTS to modernize and digitize its function continues – and on many levels we support these initiatives.
-The delivery of justice is vital in our democracy and should be as accessible and cost effective as we can make it.
+The march of HMCTS to modernize and digitize its function continues – and on many levels, we support these initiatives.
+The delivery of justice is vital in our democracy and should be as accessible and cost-effective as we can make it.

-What are Writ of Control or Warrant of Control?
+Writ of Control or Warrant of Control

 Obviously, our heritage services of enforcing County Court judgment debts using High Court Writs and orders for possession, again using Writs of Possession, cross over with the work of HMCTS (Her Majesty’s Courts and Tribunals Service) in its own enforcement function.
 County Court bailiffs are the equivalent of Writ of Control which needs to be executed by High Court Enforcement Officers and High Court Enforcement Agents.

-How is Warrant of Control issued
+Suspend Warrant of Control

 Request at Court:

-Re-issue a Warrant of Execution
+Re-issue a Warrant of Control

 How will the new process work?

 HMCTS provide Government with a universal enforcement branch of the civil courts.
-And we as private sector operators doing essentially the same job question the need for duplicity of function and the investment that is made to get it right.
+And we as private sector operators doing essentially the same job question the need for the duplicity of function and the investment that is made to get it right.
 We do so on the basis that this is easily a piece of HMCTS that could be moved to private operators – namely High Court Enforcement Officers – and yes, we must declare a vested interest in saying this.
-But High Court Enforcement Officers and the enforcement agents who operate under their authority deliver theirs service at no cost to the public purse.
+But High Court Enforcement Officers and the enforcement agents who operate under their authority deliver their service at no cost to the public purse.

-Beyond that we continue to engage and manage warrant of control payment plans and report back to Creditors Voluntary Arrangement (CVA) on any issue of vulnerability.
+Beyond that, we continue to engage and manage warrant of control payment plans and report back to Creditors Voluntary Arrangement (CVA) on any issue of vulnerability.
 Apparently, these new centres set up at an undisclosed cost to the taxpayer will give the debtor 12 days to pay before the warrant control is handed over to the county court bailiff.
 Our CEO, Claire Sandbrook, wonders if they got the idea from Shergroup!

 The advisors in these new centres will be “able to signpost debtors to appropriate debt advice charities”.
 They will also be tasked to look for signs of vulnerability and signpost and advise the debtors to support systems (emphasis added by us).

-Don’t get us wrong – the need to engage and support people is debt is an issue that we strongly support but in the enforcement arena it has to be balanced against the rights of the judgment creditor or claimant to enforce their judgment or order.
+Don’t get us wrong – the need to engage and support people in debt is an issue that we strongly support but in the enforcement arena it has to be balanced against the rights of the judgment creditor or claimant to enforce their judgment or order.

 They are all sorts of reasons why this initiative lacks the appearance of balance.
 Even as we write this blog one of our client community solicitors has written to advise us to expect an Order for Possession to be received while she is on holiday, but she is experiencing severe delays with Willesden County Court.
 This Court is renowned for being slow to transfer judgments and orders and there are other Courts we could name.

 Judgment Creditors will receive limited support from this new 12 centre system.
-They can inform the centre that the request for warrant of control has been suspended, tell the Centre what to do if the debtor is found to be vulnerable and respond to a request for further information.
+They can inform the centre that the request for a warrant of control has been suspended, tell the Centre what to do if the debtor is found to be vulnerable and respond to a request for further information.

-Not much customer service there for those waiting for the court system to complete the task for enforcing the judgment or order.
-In our world we do all this very differently.
+Not much customer service there for those waiting for the court system to complete the task of enforcing the judgment or order.
+In our world, we do all this very differently.
 Firstly, the creditor and the claimant get the sort of service you would hope for if you walked into M&S. The product is explained, the pricing is set out, and our expert Business Solutions Advisors are there to support the client through the entire enforcement process.

 So, what is the cost of all this management and support for both parties to the judgment or order?
 Our infrastructure is in place.
 The innovation is paid for from the fees we charge as High Court Enforcement Officers which are set by statute.
 There is no cost to the public purse.
 And in both areas, we are engaged and interested in the needs of the parties.

-If you have used the Government online systems to issue a money judgement or money claim online and you have entered a county court judgment (CCJ) which is over £then we have an entire alternative enforcement service to support you in a streamlined way.
+If you have used the Government online systems to issue a money judgment or money claim online and you have entered a county court judgment (CCJ) which is over £then we have an entire alternative enforcement service to support you in a streamlined way.